deislabs/mystikos/doc/sign-package.md

 Settings | Description
 -|-
-UserMemSize | Amount of user memory your application needs to run.
+MemorySize | Amount of memory your application needs to run.
 Try not to make this just a very large number as the larger this number needs to be the slower load time will be.
 In this case 40 MB.
 Value can be bytes (just a number), Kilobytes (number with k after), or megabytes (number with m after)
 ApplicationPath | The executable path relative to the root of your appdir.
 This executable name is used to determine the final application name once packaged.
 ApplicationParameters | Enclave defined application parameters if HostApplicationParameters is set to false.
 HostApplicationParameters | This parameter specifies if application parameters can be specified on the command line or not.
 If true, the command line arguments are used instead of the ApplicationParameters list of parameters